 Plus, all employees have power over their superiors in that they have the power to leave.
 I don’t mean this is a “let me have my way or I quit!” way.
 I mean that if I work somewhere that continually tries to force me to do a bad job, I don’t have to just accept it as my fate in life.
 I can go work somewhere else.
 That doesn’t fix anything for the organization I’m leaving (bad organizations and bad people can’t be fixed anyway) but it does fix the problem for me.

-My plea to my colleagues: don’t make excuses for poor work
+My admonition to my colleagues: don’t make excuses for poor work

 I think developers make too many excuses and apologies for bad code.
 (And as a reminder, “bad code” means code that’s risky, time-consuming and expensive to work with.)